trefx/trefx.github.io/pages/federated-analytics.md

 Sometimes the dataset is made from lots of pots of data in different settings.
 For example, a dataset studying asthma might include data from several hospitals around the country.
 Instead of the hospitals sending all that data to one TRE (as described above), in federated analytics each hospital would build their own TRE and keep their data within that TRE.

 In this situation, the researcher writes their computer code and this is then sent to each TRE, analysing only the data kept in that one TRE.
 The results from all the different TREs are then returned to the researchers and combined.

+{% include image.html file="/assets/img/tre-federated.png" caption="Figure 3.
+In federated analytics, an approved researcher interacts with a system that sends her analysis code to each TRE" alt="A researcher communicates securely with a system, which has separate secure TRE requests passing along code for execution.
+Summary outputs of data are returned from each TRE." max-width="10" %}

 ### Why is Federated analytics needed? {#why-federated}